 We decided to take a detailed look at air compressors to give you the lowdown on how they work.

-An air compressor is a pneumatic device that stores compressed air.
-It has several uses, from home and hobbyist applications to industrial and commercial settings.
-Air compressors come in all shapes and sizes and are either dynamic or positive machines.
+- An air compressor is a pneumatic device that stores compressed air and has various uses, from home applications to industrial settings.

 What Are Air Compressors For?